 TIP #2.
 Don’t Shoot on The Go

 Also, film your walking instead of filming on the go.
-This can make a static video of a landscape or city block come to life when you walk in front of the camera like a normal pedestrian.
+It can make a static video of a landscape or city block come to life when you walk in front of the camera like an average pedestrian.

 TIP #3.
 Don’t Shake the Camera